 For Organizations:

-A study by Great Place to Work reveals that after the 2009 recession, companies with inclusive work culture experienced a 14% gain, outperforming their less-diverse peers by 4 times.
+A study by Great Place to Work reveals that after the 2009 recession, companies with an inclusive work culture experienced a 14% gain, outperforming their less-diverse peers by four times.
 This happened because diversity and inclusion enable creativity, innovation, employee satisfaction, and even an increase in revenue.

 While many organizations claim to be diverse, not many of them are truly inclusive.
 As young employees are likely to be ethnically and racially diverse, reverse mentoring is a great way to promote diversity and inclusion in workplaces.

 Upward mentoring helps employees feel engaged, creates a sense of achievement in mentors, and makes them feel recognized and respected by coworkers.
-And when employees feel engaged, happy, and satisfied, they are more loyal to their current employers and stick to them for long.
+And when employees feel engaged, happy, and satisfied, they are more loyal to their current employers and stick to them for a long time.

 What are the Challenges in Reverse Mentoring?

-As with any new initiatives, this type of mentoring undergoes some challenges.
+As with any new initiative, this type of mentoring faces some challenges.
 It can be tough for someone who has been in a company for 10 years to take advice from less experienced colleagues.
 But younger employees have a lot to offer, especially when it comes to technology, innovation, and collaboration.

 Some of the challenges that a reverse mentoring program goes through are:

 Though older employees are skeptical about being mentored by younger mentors, age has no strict correlation with expertise.
-In fact, younger people can be the expert in a business mentoring relationship.
+In fact, younger people can be the experts in a business mentoring relationship.

-Because, despite their age, young employees have great expertise in technology, target market, technical skills, and wise reasoning.
+Because, despite their age, young employees have great expertise in technology, target markets, technical skills, and wise reasoning.

 This is one of the biggest challenges upward mentoring programs go through.
 It can be misconstrued as an indication that either senior leaders are not doing a good job or are going to be replaced.
 Moreover, they often do not want to learn from less experienced employees.

-In spite of having challenges, the advantages of reverse mentoring cannot be ignored.
+In spite of the challenges, the advantages of reverse mentoring cannot be ignored.
 Besides, challenges can be overcome by educating mentors and mentees on the immense benefits of this mentoring model.

 Also Read: 6 Ways to use reverse mentoring

-How to Set up a Successful Reverse Mentoring Program at Your Organization
+How to Set up a Reverse Mentoring Program?

 1. Define the program’s purpose